 On the other hand, 老二 has been trilingual since birth.
 Since he was a baby, he has been regularly exposed to English, Chinese, and Korean.
 His first words and sentences included all 3 languages, and being trilingual is all that he has ever known.
-Therefore, he never shows resistance to the minority languages.
+Therefore, he has never shown resistance to either minority language.

 3. Follow your trilingual child’s interests

 What does your child want to do today?
 That is the first question that I ask when I consider what to teach my children, and I know the answer by observing and listening to them.

 If my kids have a positive association with a certain person, place, or thing, they will be more receptive to using the minority language.